 Surfactants are amphiphilic surface active agents possessing both hydrophilic and hydrophobic moieties that reduce surface and interfacial tensions by accumulating at the interface between two immiscible fluids like oil and water.
 They are of synthetic or biological origin.
-Due to their interesting properties such as lower toxicity, higher degree of biodegradability, higher foaming capacity and optimal activity at extreme conditions of temperatures, pH levels and salinity, these have been increasingly attracting the attention of the scientific and industrial community (Kosaric, 1992).
+Due to their interesting properties such as lower toxicity, higher degree of biodegradability, higher foaming capacity and optimal activity at extreme conditions of temperatures, pH levels and salinity, there have been increasingly attracting the attention of the scientific and industrial community (Kosaric, 1992).

-Interest in microbial surfactants has been progressively escalating in recent years due to their diversity, ecofriendly nature, possibility of large-scale production, selectivity, performance under intense circumstances and their impending applications in environmental fortification (Ganesh et al., 2009).
+Surfactants are key ingredients used in detergents, shampoos, toothpaste, oil additives and a number of other consumer and industrial products.
+They constitute an important class of industrial chemicals widely used in almost every sector of modern industry.
+Interest in microbial surfactants has been progressively escalating in recent years due to their diversity, ecofriendly nature, possibility of large- scale production, selectivity, performance under intense circumstances and their impending applications in environmental fortification (Ganesh et al., 2009).